 Manufactured home development can be a more attainable form of homeownership.
-With new technologies, there are more options for this type of housing than ever that are faster and cheaper to build than traditional stick-frame housing.
+With new technologies, such as modular housing, there are more options for this type of housing than ever that are faster and cheaper to build than traditional stick-frame housing.
 However, manufactured home development is not widely incorporated into residential zoning.
 Through this Strategy, the City can explore opportunities to expand where manufactured homes can be developed to provide more options for West Kelowna residents.

+Actions Timeline for Implementation

+Action 4.4.1 Short term

-ACTIONS IMPLEMENTATION TIMELINE ACTION 4.4.1 As part of the OCP update, identify areas where new manufactured home development can be allowed to support the creation of more attainable homeownership options and update the Zoning Bylaw for alignment.
-Short term (underway) ACTION 4.4.2 Consider introducing design guidelines to encourage high quality manufactured home designs, while balancing the overarching goal of creating more attainable and non-market housing options.
-Medium term ACTION 4.4.3 In conjunction with Strategy 4.1, explore the appropriateness and cost effectiveness of modular housing forms to support infill housing development, especially for carriage homes.
-Medium term (underway)
+As part of the OCP update, identify areas where new manufactured home development can be allowed to support the creation of more attainable homeownership options.

+Action 4.4.2 Short term

+Update the Zoning Bylaw to align with the above changes.

+Action 4.4.3 Medium term

+Consider introducing design guidelines to encourage high quality manufactured home designs, while balancing the overarching goal of creating more attainable and non-market housing options.

+Action 4.4.4 Medium term

+As part of Strategy 4.1, explore the appropriateness and cost effectiveness of modular housing forms to support infill housing development, especially for carriage homes.